 A biopsy of the temporal artery (in the temple) is often done to confirm the diagnosis.

-If giant cell arteritis is suspected in very large arteries, such as the aorta and its major branches, magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+If giant cell arteritis is suspected in very large arteries, such as the aorta and its major branches, magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
 During an MRI, a computer... read more may be done to confirm the diagnosis.

 Biopsy of the Temporal Artery